 - Testing Conditions: High-plains loop (Evergreen-adjacent), 22 miles total on one outing (Sept), elevation gain ~1,600 ft, pack 10–15 lb, temps 38–55°F. Observations combined with published tech specs.

-- Traction & Stability: Wide midsole base gives a planted feel on packed dirt and forest doubletrack; the Bondi’s outsole handled wet clay with respectable grip but felt bulky on technical rock.
+- Traction & Stability: Wide midsole base gives a planted feel on packed dirt and forest doubletrack; the HOKA Bondi 9’s outsole handled wet clay with respectable grip but felt bulky on technical rock.
 The broad heel reduced lateral roll, translating to fewer micro-corrections that can aggravate PF.

 - Comfort & Fit: Heel-lock excellent; measured heel-slip ~1–2 mm after long day.
 Toe-box ample for splay.
 Hot spots: none.
 Fatigue after 22 miles: 4/10 — better than lighter trainers we’ve used because cushioning reduced impact-related fatigue.

-- Water & Durability: Upper sheds light moisture but not fully waterproof; midsole showed minimal compression after ~150 miles.
+- Water & Durability: Upper sheds light moisture but not fully waterproof; midsole showed very minimal compression.
 Outsole durable on abrasive surfaces.

 - Orthotic Compatibility: We used Powerstep Pinnacle and Superfeet Green.
-Both fit with minor trimming; Powerstep reduced heel pain 7 → 2 over the 22-mile run-walk, with clear reduction in plantar tension on steep descents — the Bondi’s deep heel cup amplified the orthotic’s heel cradle effect.
+Both fit with minor trimming; Powerstep reduced heel pain 7 → 2 over the 22-mile run-walk, with clear reduction in plantar tension on steep descents — the HOKA Bondi 9’s deep heel cup amplified the orthotic’s heel cradle effect.

 - Impact on Plantar Fasciitis: Good for moderate PF — maximum cushioning and a wide stable platform reduce impact spikes; however, riders of severe PF needing rigid medial posting may still prefer a shoe with a firmer midsole or a supportive hiking boot.